akterTaslima/akterTaslima/README.md

 - ⚡ Fun fact: ...
 -->

-I am Taslima Akter, a computer science Ph.D. student at Indiana University.
-My current research interest lies in the field of usable privacy and security in the context of assistive technologies; in particular I am excited about understanding and designing systems that can address privacy challenges faced by people with visual impairments while using existing and emerging assistive technologies.
+I am Taslima Akter, a postdoctoral researcher at University of California Irvine.
+I have completed my PhD in computer science from Indiana University Bloomington.
+My research interest lies in the field of usable privacy and security in the context of assistive technologies; in particular I am excited about understanding and designing systems that can address privacy challenges faced by people with visual impairments while using existing and emerging assistive technologies.

 ### Things going on